Devoxx4KidsDE/workshop-jumping-sumo-4-scratch/README.md

 * Then you can go to the "more block" section of script tab and you will recognize the Jumping Sumo section.
 * Drop the blocks into the code and have fun.
 * One more thing: of course you need to connect your wireless to the sumo first to be able to connect to it.
+* You can find examples files that you can open in the Scratch Editor, namely "sumo-programm_de.sb2" and "fotovideo.sb2".
+The latter shows an idea how you can use the video functionality together with the web page (http://localhost:9000/monitor), which is a lot of fun.

 [localization-behaviour]: https://scratch.mit.edu/discuss/topic/191003/
 *Note:* In the current Scratch version I am using (445.2), extensions do not really have a complete support for localizations.
 Scratch seems to save the extension configuration in your program.
 See more at this description where I explained that [localization-behaviour].